GregorUT/vgchartzScrape/README.md

-# vgchartzfull - A crawler to download and analyze Video Game Sales
+# vgchartzfull - A crawler to download data from Global Videogame Sales

 vgchartzfull.py is a python@3 script based on BeautifulSoup.